pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 For example, in some cases, it may be more important to distinguish the units of measurement, the location, or the year or range of years covered by the data.
 Use your best judgment and modify variable names as needed.

-### Best Practices for Naming Functions and Methods in Python
+### Best practices for naming Python functions and methods

 Following PEP 8 guidelines, function names should be formatted using
 `words_separated_by_underscores`.
 The words that you use to name your function should clearly describe the function's intent (what the function does).
 Ideally this name is a very specific name that describes what the function does.
 For example, if you write a function that removes hyphens from some text a name like `remove_hyphens` might be appropriate.